alexlafroscia/middleman-ember-starter/README.md

 cd ~/.middleman
 mkdir ember-bower
 cd ember-bower
-git clone git@github.com:alexlafroscia/middleman-ember-starter.git . && git remote rm origin
+git clone git@github.com:alexlafroscia/middleman-ember-starter.git . && rm -rf .git
 ```
 **Note:** Remember the dot at the end of the `git clone` command!

-That last command is in there to remove the connection to this repository, as you'll probably want to replace the origin with your own.
-You're also free to download the project as a .zip and place the files manually in the `.middleman/ember-bower` directory, that would work just as well.
+**Note 2:** The last command will clone the project and then remove the git repository, so that you're no longer tied to this project as a remote.
+If you clone from here, I highly recommend doing this step, or at least removing the remote connection with `git remote rm origin`.
+You can also just download and unzip the project into that directory, that would work just as well.

 ## Usage